Clifton Harrison

 viola & viola d’amore player…researcher & collaborator

 American viola and viola d’amore player Clifton Harrison has performed as a chamber musician, recitalist, and in orchestras throughout Europe, the United States, Central America, and Asia.
-He is the viola player in the acclaimed Kreutzer Quartet with whom he has recorded extensively.
-As a member of the quartet, Clifton has been artist-in-residence at Oxford University, Goldsmiths, Southampton, and Bath Spa University and continues a close association with the Royal Academy of Music and Royal Northern College of Music.
+For nearly a decade, he was the viola player in the acclaimed Kreutzer Quartet, with whom he made numerous recordings and held artist-in-residence positions at several universities, including Oxford and Goldsmiths.
+The quartet also enjoyed close associations with the Royal Academy of Music and Royal Northern College of Music.

 Clifton is frequently invited on a number of judging panels, most recently for PRS Foundation, Royal Philharmonic Society Awards and Ivors Classical Awards.
 He also currently serves on the Board of Trustees at the Independent Society of Musicians (ISM), European String Teachers Association (ESTA UK), and Nonclassical.